MohamedMohy10/The-Sparks-Foundation-Internship-Computer-Vision-IoT/Task5 Traffic sign classification/README.md

 ## Description

-Traffic signs classifier which can be used in autonomus vehicles to make them recognize and understand traffic signs for a better self-driving experience with a 95.6% accuracy.
+Traffic sign classifier which can be used in autonomous vehicles to make them recognize and understand traffic signs for a better self-driving experience with a 95.6% accuracy.

 #### Used technologies :
 - OpenCV